AgPipeline/transformer-soilmask/README.md

   - CSV with canopy coverage traits will be added to original dataset in Clowder
   - The configured BETYdb instance will have canopy coverage traits inserted

+### Full field mosaic stitching extractor
+This extractor takes a day of stereo BIN files and creates tiled JPG/TIFF images as well as a map HTML page.

+_Input_

+  - Currently this should be run on Roger as a job.
+Date is primary parameter.